LinkUVerse/rtd/external-crates/move/crates/move-package-alt/MIGRATION.md

 **Pinning**
- - When you build your package, the dependencies will only be updated if your `Move.toml` file changes or if you run `sui move update-deps`.
+ - When you build your package, the dependencies will only be updated if your `Move.toml` file changes or if you run `rtd move update-deps`.

  - If your dependencies are not updated, the CLI will not run `mvr` or refetch `git` dependencies, so you can build offline.